illiterate/illiterate/README.md

 -->
 > [🏠](https://illiterate.top) Welcome to my page.

-> [🏫](http://cs.sxu.edu.cn) I graduated with a bachelor's and master's degree from Shanxi University.
+> [🏫](http://cs.sxu.edu.cn) I graduated with a bachelor's and a master's degree from Shanxi University.

 > ✨  My research interests are NLP and AIGC.